charmest/ReportDuplicatedJarFiles/README.md

 # ReportDuplicatedJarFiles
-A java developed tool which helps to find the potential same librairies but with differrent versions in a given folder.
+A java developed tool which helps to find the potential same librairies but with different versions within a given folder.

 How to proceed :